import()

 @b

-Retrieve data from a binary file exported in the export method, with the support for parameter Fi, k and n, and with no support available for parameters type and s.
-Options @t, @s, @i and @q will be ignored.
-The segmental retrieval could result in empty segment in cases when a file has only a very small number of records or it is unable to be segmented.
+Retrieve data from a binary file exported in the export method, with support for parameter Fi, k and n and without support for parameters type and s.
+Options @t, @s, @i, @q, @a, @n, @k, @p, @f, @l, @m, @c, @o, @d, @v and @r will be ignored; do not work with @k option and @n option.
+The segmental retrieval could result in empty segment in cases when a file has only a very small number of records or it is unable to be segmented

 @e